Resources and Tools

 Gain Certificates to Boost Your Resume!
 Click here to access our LinkedIn Learning Certificate Resource.

 LinkedIn's 2019 Global Talent Trends report found that 89 percent of recruiters found that when new hires don't work out, it's due to their lack of soft skills.
 Building and practicing soft skills are extremely important when searching for a job; employers care about these types of skills the most!
 If you are interested in gaining the necessary skills to aid in employability, take part in the outlined courses.
-Each section will introduce you to a new skill, which you can then specialize in through completion of the highlighted courses.
+Each section will introduce you to a new skill, which you can then specialize in through the completion of the highlighted courses.
 Upon completion, you should gain certificates displaying both your skills knowledge and your dedication to building upon these soft skills, ultimately boosting your employability profile.